 For the youngsters-boys and girls in their teens -a vacation on a Colorado dude ranch is a momentous experience and an unforgettable thrill.
 Parents who have sent their youngsters to a Colorado camp or dude ranch for the summer say that it does them a world of good.
 Not only do they come home strong and robust but they seem to have a new keenness as well and it helps them in their schooling ...
 Colorado is no longer just a splotch on a colored map.
 Being out in a Colorado mountain camp gives a boy or girl self reliance.
-Perhaps no other experience will develop them so quickly and so surely. .
-There are a number of excellent camps, lodges and ranches less than a day's ride by motor from Denver.
+Perhaps no other experience will develop them so quickly and so surely. • There are a number of excellent camps, lodges and ranches less than a day's ride by motor from Denver.
 They range in price from \$20.00 per week, American plan, to more than \$400.00 for the season.
 Activities vary at each ranch, but the general list includes riding (each boy or girl has his own horse at many ranches), overnight saddle trips, fishing, forestry, Indian lore and nature study.
 At some camps tennis, softball, track and field sports, handcrafts, rifle practice, archery, swimming, boating may also be enjoyed.
-At two or three there are regular tutors who help to prepare pupils for College entrance examinations.
+At two or three there are regular tutors who help to prepare pupils for College entrance examinations. • Union Pacific will gladly supply you with full and carefully verified data about ranches and camps.